robrollback/biohackathon_mutations/README.md

 ![Data processing diagram](img/dnaseq_pipeline.jpg)

 The sample from the CEPH pedigree has been sequenced.
 Given the raw data, C3G has processed the data using the GATK's 'best practices' as ground truth.
-This includes read trimming, quality reads mapped to the reference genome (GRCh37) and the resulting bam files have been further processed using indel realigner, fixmates, and base recalibration to reduce known systematic biases.
+This includes read trimming, quality reads mapped to the reference genome (GRCh37) and the resulting bam files have been further processed using indel realigner, fixmates, mark duplicates and base recalibration to reduce known systematic biases.
 Variants were called with GATK haplotype caller in GVCF mode.

 ### Goal